Codeception/codeception.github.com/guides/07-AdvancedUsage.md

 ## Get Test Metadata

-Sometimes you may need to change the test behavior in real time.
+Sometimes you may need to change the test behavior in real-time.
 For instance, the behavior of the same test may differ in Firefox and in Chrome.
-In runtime we can retrieve the current environment name, test name, or list of enabled modules by calling the `$scenario->current()` method.
+In runtime, we can retrieve the current environment name, test name, or list of enabled modules by calling the `$scenario->current()` method.

 ```php